 - Day Tours

-The best places to see giant pandas are, of course, in Chengdu, the hometown of giant pandas.
+The best places to see giant pandas in China are, of course, in Chengdu, the hometown of giant pandas.
 There are four panda reserves in Chengdu.
-Choose from them according to what you want to see and do.

-You are likely to see many giant pandas of various ages, including baby pandas.
-A visit to the museum will help you have a better understanding of this animal.
+You are likely to visit many giant pandas of various ages, including baby pandas (between Sep. and Nov.).

 If you want to join a 1-day panda keeper program, Dujiangyan Panda Base is a great option.